 Android smartphones, the latest Microsoft laptops, and the latest Smart TVs support this standard.
 This negates the need for a separate device attached to your TV for streaming content.
 When I shipped my Roku TV, my Chromecast became redundant most of the times until this review.

 However, this Miracasting isn’t universal across all online streaming services.
-Facebook videos, for instance, don’t yet support this vanilla Miracast feature, so you need a Chromecast device.
+Facebook videos, for instance, don’t yet support this vanilla Miracast feature, so you might still need a Chromecast device to cast video from smartphone/tablet to the TV.

 I would say you still need a Chromecast to stream services that aren’t natively supported on your TV as we have seen Facebook Video, ShowMax etc.